-Lucia Knell is the vice president of Upworthy, a media platform dedicated to sharing the best of humanity with the world.
+Lucia Knell is a New York Times bestselling author and vice president of Upworthy, a media platform dedicated to sharing the best of humanity with the world.
 She’s spent her career championing the belief that the internet can and should be used as a tool to unite people vs. stoke division.

 During her tenure at Upworthy she developed the @Upworthy Instagram account, which now has 5 million followers (and counting).

-She is the co-author of Upworthy’s forthcoming book, GOOD PEOPLE: Stories From the Best of Humanity, published in partnership with National Geographic Books— coming September 2024.
+She is the co-author of the New York Times bestselling book, GOOD PEOPLE: Stories From the Best of Humanity, published in partnership with National Geographic Books in September 2024.

 A fierce advocate for mental health access, she strongly believes in the power of taking a step back from social media and engaging in the real world.

-Her work has been covered in The New York Times, Glamour, Vogue, Fast Company and mental health publication Made of Millions
+Her work has been covered in The New York Times, Glamour, Vogue, Forbes, Fast Company and mental health publication Made of Millions.

 She is a proud cum laude graduate of Kenyon College in Gambier, Ohio with a B.A. in Spanish Literature and Dance.